BMW 530e hybrid performance, top speed, engine

 - 3Running costs & insuranceThe BMW 530e's running costs are extremely low if you’re a company-car user, but could be quite steep if you’re a private buyer

-- 4Engines, drive & performance - currently readingYou get bona-fide sports saloon pace and grace with the 5 Series hybrid, but the ride is slightly firm
+- 4Performance, engine & drive - currently readingYou get bona-fide sports saloon pace and grace with the 5 Series hybrid, but the ride is slightly firm

 - 5Interior, dashboard & comfortBeing the same as the standard 5 Series is no bad thing for the hybrid, given that it brings limousine-like comfort